jeffrummel/mbeu/src/site/index.md

 #### Modules and Blocks

-Modules and blocks should be named based upon the purpose they serve and not the content they hold or their appearance.
-The markup below shows cards each with a heading, deck, and a graphic.
+Modules and blocks should be named based on the purpose they serve and not the content they hold or their appearance.
+The markup below shows cards, each with a heading, deck, and graphic.

 ```
 <ul class="coll">